ItzKashiii/SOLS-RNG-Era7/README.md

 ![PlayerPosition](./Examples/Images/PlayerPosition.png)

+Once followed all the steps, Run the macro by pressing `F8`.
+Enjoy!

 <h2>VIP</h2>
 Since there's no VIP for my macro, I will make one soon.
 I mean I would accept it if someone of y'all will give me VIP (MrJhay13) would really appreaciate it.